 Vodafone are great at connecting their customers.
-But they knew they could do better when it came to connecting with them.
-Over the past few decades, the original mobile telecoms company had grown fast and changed much.
-As has the way people communicate.
-So they realised that meant they had to change how they were writing to people.
-They needed a tone of voice to give consistency to the many emails, texts and other communications they send to customers every year.
-A brand tone that would bring all their communications together under one easy-to-understand roof.
+But they knew they could do better at connecting with them.
+Over the past few decades, the original company had grown fast and changed a lot.
+As had the way people communicate.
+So they realised they had to change how they were coming across to people, particularly their language.

-Luckily it didn’t take too long to find the nub of the new brand tone.
-In our very first meeting their brand team said, ‘I love your strapline, helping companies sound more human.
-That’s what we need’.
+Vodafone wanted to beef up their brand strategy with a clear sense of their personality.
+And to create a tone of voice to make all their emails, texts and other communications more consistent.
+Luckily it didn’t take too long to find the nub of their personality.
+In our very first meeting their brand director said, "I love your strapline, helping companies to be more human.
+That’s what we need".
 And so it began.

-The dust had barely settled on the new guidelines when we started training people in how to write in the new tone.
-We’ve run hands-on tone workshops with hundreds of people from marketing, brand, legal, compliance, IT, incident management, customer service and external creative agencies.
-And they’ve gone down incredibly well:
+The dust had barely settled on the new guidelines when we started training people in the new tone.
+We ran hands-on workshops with hundreds of people from marketing, brand, legal, compliance, IT, incident management, customer service and external creative agencies.
+And they went down incredibly well.

 “I couldn't recommend Ben and his team highly enough.
 He has an incredible energy, drive and enthusiasm for brand and tone of voice, as well as always being on hand to chat through ideas, find solutions or just simply get stuck in.”

 Suzie Rook | Head of Brand | Vodafone